 You can use DataStax Developer Studio to interact with Astra databases created using DataStax Astra.

-When creating an Astra database, an embedded Developer Studio instance is automatically configured for interactive CQL commands.
-Each notebook in Developer Studio has only one connection, but a connection can serve multiple notebooks.
+When creating an Astra databasedatabase - A group of distributed instances for storing data.
+Each paid Astra database has at least three instances., an embedded Studio instance is automatically configured for interactive CQL commands.
+Each notebook in Studio has only one connection, but a connection can serve multiple notebooks.

-When using Developer Studio with an Astra database, understand the following limitations:
+When using Studio with an Astra database, the following limitations apply:

-- Each Astra database includes a Developer Studio instance that works only with that database.
+- Each Astra database includes a Studio instance that works only with that database.

-- Because each Astra database operates using a single keyspace, you cannot create additional keyspaces using Developer Studio.
+- Because each Astra database operates using a single keyspacekeyspace - The defining container for replication, similar to a schema in a relational database.
+All tables belong to a keyspace.
+Each keyspace can contain as many as 200 tables., you cannot create additional keyspaces using Studio.

 - Open a browser, navigate to DataStax Astra, and log in.